Best Laptop for Adobe Premiere Pro 2021

 Summary

-The ASUS ZenBook 13 UX325EA-EH71 offers great power and longevity with Intel's new 11th Gen chips.
-It has a sleek and lightweight frame, excellent battery life, and a very comfortable keyboard.
-However, it does have some drawbacks such as weak speakers, a display that could be brighter, and the lack of a headphone jack.
+The ASUS ZenBook 13 UX325EA-EH71 is a sleek and lightweight laptop that offers excellent performance and battery life thanks to Intel's new 11th Gen chips.
+It has a comfortable keyboard and is relatively energy-efficient.
+However, it suffers from weak speakers, a display that could be brighter, and the absence of a headphone jack.

 Alternatives